NorthDeve/NorthDeve/README.md

 6.       else:
 7.         print("Devenia is still the best")
 8.     else:
 9.       print("Action Failed.
-You are not welocme to use this system.
-Teehee!")
+You are not welocme to use this system.")

 Use my system:3
-- Python!!
+- Python